How to take a break and reset your tolerance

 If you’re drinking on a regular basis, then the amount of alcohol you need to get the same click or buzz gradually goes up,” says Dr Nick Sheron, a liver specialist from Southampton University.

 So, if your brain has got used to a certain level of stimulation, you won’t get that same ‘buzz’ if you drink less.

 Your tolerance can creep up without you even noticing.
-So it’s worth checking the recycling bin or your supermarket receipt for evidence you’re consuming more than you used to.
+So it’s worth checking in to see if you’re consuming more than you used to.

 If you think your tolerance is rising, then think about whether you could be becoming dependent on alcohol e.g. beginning to use it regularly to unwind after work, or to socialise.